sanjaybhatt0621/XT-Core/JS-ES6/use case/README.md

 # Use Cases Details

--> UC1
+##1 UC1: Console Calculator
 Create a console calculator for 2 inputs and one operation.